rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 An easy way to improve accessibility is by auditing your website using [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) and always writing [semantic HTML](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Accessibility/HTML).
 However, there are some extra things to consider:

 1. Add `tabindex="0"` wherever it's needed.
-Pay special attention to navigating your website using only the keyboard, especially on Safari.
+Try navigating your website using only the keyboard, especially on Safari.
 2. Add a ["Skip to Main Content"](https://www.a11y-collective.com/blog/skip-to-main-content) button.
 3. Use [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) attributes when necessary.
 4. Review [this checklist](https://www.a11yproject.com/checklist) and test the website yourself.

 ### Responsive Design

 Tailwind CSS has concise and helpful [documentation](https://tailwindcss.com/docs/responsive-design) on this topic.
-The general approach is to target smaller screens first and then consider larger screens.
-I prefer to test the responsive design with Chrome DevTools because it can simulate various devices.
+The general idea is to target smaller screens first and then consider larger screens.
+I prefer to test the responsive design with Chrome DevTools because it can simulate various screen dimensions.

 ## SEO

 Similar to accessibility, SEO (Search Engine Optimization) can be audited using [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview).
-However, since SEO is a broad concept that covers many aspects, I will share my approach to achieving a decent level of SEO.
+However, since SEO is a rather broad concept that covers many aspects, I will share my approach to achieving a decent level of SEO.

 ### Basic Metadata